-Fund Raising
+Fund Raising and Offer for Subscription

-In May 2023, your Company closed an Offer for Subscription having raised £6.75 million across the 2022/23 and 2023/24 tax years.
-All shares in respect of this Offer have been allotted and further details regarding the new Ordinary Shares issued can be found in Note 12 to the Financial Statements on page 84 of this Annual Report.
+In April 2024, your Company closed the Offer for Subscription that was launched in October 2023 having raised a total of £5.3 million.
+Details regarding the new Ordinary Shares issued in relation to this offer can be found in Note 12 to the Financial Statements on page 84 of this Annual Report.

+On 27 September 2024, a new Offer for Subscription was launched, alongside Offers by the other Maven managed VCTs, accepting applications for the 2024/25 and 2025/26 tax years.
+Your Company has a target raise of £10 million including an over-allotment facility of up to £5 million.
+The Offers will remain open until 25 April 2025, unless fully subscribed ahead of this date, and further details can be found at: mavencp.com/vctoffer.
+As at the date of this Annual Report your Company had raised a total of £6.5 million.

-On 13 October 2023, your Company launched a new Offer for Subscription, alongside Offers by the other three Maven managed VCTs, with a target raise of £5 million and the ability to utilise an over-allotment facility of up to a further £2.5 million.
-The first allotment of new Ordinary Shares for the 2023/24 tax year completed on 19 December 2023, with a further allotment taking place on 8 February 2024.
-Applications for the 2023/24 tax year will close on 5 April 2024 and the final allotment for this tax year will complete that day.
-Applications for the 2024/25 tax year will close on 26 April 2024, unless fully subscribed ahead of this date, and it is intended that shares for the 2024/25 tax year will be allotted in early May 2024.
+Consistent with the objective of making regular allotments of new Ordinary Shares, the first allotment for the 2024/25 tax year completed on 18 December 2024, with a further allotment taking place on 19 February 2025.
+Applications for the 2024/25 tax year will close on 4 April 2025, unless fully subscribed ahead of this date, with an allotment expected to complete that day.
+Applications for the 2025/26 tax year will close on 25 April 2025, unless fully subscribed ahead of this date, with an allotment completing shortly thereafter.

-The Directors are confident that Maven's regional office network has the capability to continue to source attractive investment opportunities in VCT qualifying companies across a range of sectors, and that the additional liquidity provided by the fundraising will facilitate further expansion and development of the portfolio in line with the investment strategy.
-In addition, the funds raised will allow your Company to maintain its share buy-back policy, whilst also spreading costs over a wider asset base, with the objective of maintaining a competitive ongoing charges ratio for the benefit of all Shareholders.
+The Directors are confident that Maven's regionally based team of investment executives has the capability to continue to source attractive investment opportunities in VCT qualifying companies across a range of sectors, and that the additional liquidity provided by this fundraising will facilitate further expansion and development of the portfolio in line with the investment strategy.
+In addition, the funds raised will allow your Company to maintain its active share buy-back policy, whilst also spreading costs over a wider asset base, with the objective of maintaining a competitive OCR for the benefit of all Shareholders.